heroqu/node-digester/README.md

 Good news is that many existing implementations are able to produce that out-of-the-box or with little tinkering.

 Let's try to plug in [metrohash](https://www.npmjs.com/package/metrohash) module as an example.
-This module implements same named algorithm (see it in [wikipedia](https://en.m.wikipedia.org/wiki/List_of_hash_functions)), which is a non-cryptographic hash by the way.
+The module is a "wrapper around [MetroHash](https://github.com/jandrewrogers/MetroHash)" algorithm as stated on its site, which is a non-cryptographic hash by the way.
 Here we are:

 ```javascript
 const { MetroHash128 } = require('metrohash');